-Books, special charges for instruction in music, supplies for art, special tutoring, and incidentals are not included in the previous fees on page 16.
+Books, special charges for instruction in music, supplies for art, special tutoring, and incidentals are not included in the previous fees on page 18.

-Textbooks and supplies can be acquired at King's Creek Books or pre-ordered at efollett. com and may cost as much as \$400-\$450 per semester.
+Textbooks and supplies can be ordered at eCampus and may cost as much as \$400-\$450 per semester.
 Textbooks may also be rented.
-You may contact King's Creek Books by email at brevard@bkstr.com for more information.